 The TEEBAgriFood Evaluation Framework, developed through collaboration with over 150 scholars from 33 countries representing a wide range of disciplines, backgrounds and perspectives, has been designed to guide the evaluation of food systems and their complex linkages to the environment, society and human health.

 To create real change, this scientific framework of analysis needs to be applied at the ground level, and influence current policies and practice.
-UNEP is currently supporting the implementation of TEEBAgriFood initiatives in 10 countries around the world, in collaboration with national and local government agencies, and local research institutions.
+UNEP is currently supporting the implementation of TEEBAgriFood initiatives in 10 countries around the world, in collaboration with national and local government agencies, local research institutions and private sector businesses and networks.